Deirdre: In legend

 Fergus sent Deirdre and the sons of Uisneach on to Emain Macha with his son to protect them.
 When they arrived, Conchobar sent Leabharcham to spy on Deirdre, to see if she had lost her beauty.
 Leabharcham, to protect Deirdre, told the king that Deirdre was now ugly and aged.
 Conchobar then sent another spy, Gelbann, who managed to catch a glimpse of Deirdre but was seen by Naoise, who threw a gold chess piece at him and put out his eye.

 The spy managed to get back to Conchobar, and told him that Deirdre was as beautiful as ever.
 Conchobar called his warriors to attack the Red Branch house where Deirdre and the sons of Uisneach were lodging.
-Naoise and his brothers fought valiantly, aided by a few Red Branch warriors, before Conchobar evoked their oath of loyalty to him and had Deirdre dragged to his side.
+Naoise and his brothers fought valiantly, aided by a few Red Branch warriors, before Conchobar invoked their oath of loyalty to him and had Deirdre dragged to his side.
 At this point, Éogan mac Durthacht threw a spear, killing Naoise, and his brothers were killed shortly afterward.

 Fergus and his men arrived after the battle.
 Fergus was outraged by this betrayal of his word, and went into exile in Connacht.
 He later fought against Ulster for Ailill and Medb in the war of the Táin Bó Cúailnge (the Cattle Raid of Cooley), sometimes referred to as "the Irish Iliad".

 After the death of Naoise, Conchobar took Deirdre as his wife.
 After a year, angered by Deirdre's continuing coldness toward him, Conchobar asked her whom in the world she hated the most, besides himself.
 She answered "Éogan mac Durthacht", the man who had murdered Naoise.
 Conchobar said that he would give her to Éogan.
 As she was being taken to Éogan, Conchobar taunted her, saying she looked like a ewe between two rams.
 At this, Deirdre threw herself from the chariot, dashing her head to pieces against a rock.